Santa Rosa Junior College

 - If applicable, completed Equivalency Form and supporting documents.

-3. A brief cover letter explaining your interest in the pool, including how you meet the requirements and are qualified to perform the duties as listed in the “Adjunct Pool Description” section of this announcement.
-Please specify which area(s) you are interested in being considered for.
+3. A brief cover letter explaining your interest in the position, including how you meet the requirements and are qualified to perform the duties as listed in the "Position Description" section of this announcement.

 4. Current Resume.